Simon Jarvis, Head of Disability and Dyslexia Service

 Pru took up her post as Dyslexia Tutor at Queen Mary University of London (QMUL) in early 2007.
 She has a professional background including years working as a teacher of ESOL/EFL, working in the theatre, and working in fundraising.
 Since completing a postgraduate teaching certificate, she has worked with students with specific learning differences in a variety of other Higher Educational establishments within the greater London area.
 She currently works half the week here at QMUL, and half the week at Goldsmith’s College, University of London.
 She supports students studying a wide range of subjects.

-We also have a dedicated team of mentors, and Educational Support Workers.
+We also have a dedicated team of mentors, and providers of Non-Specialist Human Support.